Keep religion out of Turkey dispute, Germany says

 "Turkey has never been a European state and will never be one," Bulgarian right-wing MEP Angel Dzhambazki said.

-Turkey's recent conversion of Haghia Sophia, a former Christian church and museum in Istanbul, into a mosque was described as an affront to Europe.
+Turkey's recent conversion of Hagia Sophia, a former Christian church and museum in Istanbul, into a mosque was described as an affront to Europe.

 Turkey was "waging a war on Christianity" for Italian far-right MEP Isabella Tovaglieri.